The FACE Team is based in Brussels and makes up the Secretariat, representing the interests of its Members and 7.000.000 European hunters every day.

 Languages:DE - EN - FR - NL - IT

-Alessio Borrello joined the team in August 2016 with the aim of renewing image and communication strategies at FACE.
+Alessio Borrello joined the team in 2016 with the aim of renewing FACE communications.
 Working closely with the Secretary General and in coordination with all staff members, Alessio develops, plans and implements the organisation’s external communications.
+He is a successful professional with a political science background and extensive, international experience as a digital marketer and project manager.

 Tel. :+32 (0)2 416 16 18